Image: From Artist Vicky Hayes, 2018

 Lucella looked up and grinned.
 ‘You’re back.’

 She was kneeling by a small brook, naked, as she washed herself.
-Long, red hair curled wetly over her shoulders and between her perfect breasts.
+Long, red hair curled wetly over her shoulders and between her breasts.
 A trickle of water ran down her abdomen and into her belly button before disappearing into the crimson thatch between her legs.
 A sexual heat, such as he’d never known before, stirred in his loins, then whipped, then blasted along his flanks like fire.
 Whinnying, he paced the clearing.

 Concerned, Lucella got to her feet and approached him.
 ‘What’s the matter?’

-The unicorn backed away, snorted and shook his head, unable to look away from those shining, wet mounds.
-The water must have been cold because they were covered in goosebumps and her nipples were tight.
+The unicorn backed away, snorting and shaking his head, unable to look away from those shining, wet mounds.
 He had only noticed them as a curiosity before, but the sun had almost risen and he was changing.

-Lucella’s eyes widened, and she grabbed his head, face dropping in horror.
+Lucella’s eyes widened.
+She grabbed his head, her face dropping in horror.
 ‘Your horn!
 What’s happened to your horn?’

-He yanked his head out of her grasp, reared onto his hind legs and screamed.
+He yanked out of her grasp, reared onto his hind legs and screamed.
 The pain.
-The witch hadn’t warned him about the pain.
-He dropped back to the ground with a thud.
+The witch hadn’t warned him about the pain!
+His hooves slammed to the ground.

 Lucella backed away.
 ‘What’s happening?
 What’s wrong?’